LanDinh/khaleesi-ninja/documentation/folder-structure/scripts.md

 The `templates` folder contains the data necessary for this script to work and is documented [here](/documentation/folder-structure/templates.md).

+### `adjust_grafana_dashboards.sh`

+Grafana dashboards export final `json`, whereas we need to replace some of these things by variables that can be consumed by `helm`.

+This adjusts the dashboards to not need manual effort to fix the generated `json`.

 ## `util` folder

 These scripts are not intended to be called directly, but are used by the other scripts.